China Military Power Report

 The China Military Power Report (abbr.
-CMPR), officially the Military and Security Developments Involving the People's Republic of China, is an annual report produced by the United States Department of Defense for the United States Congress that provides estimates, forecasts, and analysis of the People's Republic of China (PRC) military and security developments for the previous year.
+CMPR), officially the Military and Security Developments Involving the People's Republic of China, is an annual report produced by the United States Department of Defense (DoD) for the United States Congress that provides estimates, forecasts, and analysis of the People's Republic of China (PRC) military and security developments for the previous year.
 An unclassified form of the congressionally mandated report is published publicly.
-The unclassified CMPR represents the most detailed, publicly available source of information on the Chinese military.
+In 2022, the DoD's Assistant Secretary of Defense for Indo-Pacific Security Affairs described it as "the most authoritative, unclassified articulation of PRC capability and strategy" available in the US.

 The CMPR, submitted by the Secretary of Defense on behalf of the Department of Defense, is separate from and not be confused with the similarly-named publication by the Defense Intelligence Agency (DIA) 2019 China Military Power, which, along with its sister threat reports on the militaries of North Korea, Iran, and Russia, was intended to continue the legacy of DIA's annual Soviet Military Power publication which ended after the fall of the Soviet Union in 1991.